Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 According to the "Audio Media Usage Survey," the MAU (Monthly Active Users*) penetration rate was 43.6% for individuals overall and for audio media as a whole.
 By service type, radio broadcasts/radiko had 30.6%, music streaming had 24.8%, and audio content had 7.4%.

-Looking at each service, radio broadcasts/radiko show higher usage rates among older age groups, while music streaming services see higher usage among younger age groups.
-This indicates a complementary relationship between the two (see Chart 1).
+Looking at each service, radio broadcasts/radiko show higher usage rates among older age groups, while music streaming services show higher usage rates among younger age groups.
+These two services can be said to have a complementary relationship (see Figure 1).

 *MAU = Refers to the number of active users who used a specific service, such as social media or apps, during a given month.